amadevstudio/ascenditbot/README.md

 ### Fast developing
 Run compose and stop the bot container
-`docker-compose up && docker-compose stop bot`
+`docker-compose up`
 Then in new terminal run
-`docker-compose run bot` works like a ⚡️
+`docker-compose stop bot && docker-compose run bot`
+works like a ⚡️

 ### After generate files using Docker
 Because Docker runs as root, you must take ownership of the project files after generating them from containers.